Product comparison · · 10 min read

 Pricing

 Pubnub offers a very limited free plan that works best for testing or developing a proof of concept.
-Paid plans start at $98/month for the "Starter" plan, offering unlimited concurrent connections, but with a caveat that events and actions incur additional cost, which is not stated on the pricing page.
+Paid plans start at $98 a month for the 'Starter' plan, which includes 1,000 MAU.
+Events and actions incur additional cost though, which is not stated on the pricing page.
 It’s best to contact their sales to get a proper estimate.

 Pros